1. How do I get in touch with [so & so]?

 1. How can I make a contribution to WKCR?

-You can make a contribution on our pledge page.
+You can make a contribution on Columbia's pledge page.
+Please indicate your support for WKCR by typing in WKCR in the fund line.

 2. I've made a contribution to the station and would like to follow up on the status of my gift.